Honorary Awards - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 (b) how the exceptional performance of the individual has assisted the University to achieve its strategic goals or significantly enhanced the reputation of the institution.

-12.5 Where the Committee supports the award of the title Distinguished Companion of the University, the Chairperson will make the appropriate recommendation to Council.
+12.5 When the Committee supports the award of the title Distinguished Companion of the University, the Committee will make the appropriate recommendation to Council for approval.

-12.6 The award of the title Distinguished Companion of the University may be made at a time other than Graduation at the discretion of the Vice-Chancellor and President.
-A record of the conferral of the award will be kept in the Honorary Awards Register.
+12.6 The award of the title Distinguished Companion of the University may be made at a time other than at a Graduation Ceremony at the discretion of the Vice-Chancellor and President.
+The conferral of the award is recorded on the Register of UniSC Honorary Awards.

 13. Disclosure of outcomes

-13.1 After confirmation by the successful nominees of their acceptance, a judgement will be made by the Vice-Chancellor and President, on advice from the Committee where appropriate, about the timing of the disclosure of the outcomes.
+13.1 After confirmation by the successful nominees of their acceptance, a judgement is made by the Vice-Chancellor and President, on advice from the Committee where appropriate, about the timing of the disclosure of the outcomes.

 14. Testamurs

-14.1 The wording for testamurs for Honorary Award recipients is detailed in the Appendix to these Procedures.
+14.1 The wording for testamurs for honorary award recipients is detailed in Appendix 003: Honorary Awards Wording for Testamurs.

 15. Register of Honorary Awards